John Axelrod: Recent recordings and projects

 In 2012, Axelrod also authored the book: "Wie Großartige Musik Ensteht...Oder Auch Nicht.
 Ansichten des Dirigenten," published the Henschel/Schott.
 After "Spiegel Online" declared the success of this book, Naxos ebooks published in 2013 the original English version "The Symphony Orchestra in Crisis: A Conductor's View."

 in 2015, his 2nd book, "Lenny and Me: On Conducting Bernstein's Symphonies" was released as an ebook on Amazon.

+In 2020, Axelrod authored "Big Notes: How A Stradivarius Makes Money and Music," published by Clink Street Publishing.
+The book, a guide for investing in rare instruments, was published in 2022 in the Italian Version, by Edizione Curci, entitled: "Suono Ricco: Musica e mercato del lusso: investire in strumenti rari."